upenndigitalscholarship/printing-in-prisons/blog/kimh.md

 *The Umpire 1913_174*

 As a star baseball player and talented artist, Yeap builds his name, more widely known as “Yeap” than George, and connection in ESP, “leaving a host of friends who wish him well”.
 This included William Mitchell, the author and editor of the section wishing Yeap farewell “into the cold world”.
-Whether that was literal --*his discharge was during the winter*–- or not, Mitchell highlights his friendship with Yeap, and how well Yeap was integrated into the ESP community.
+Whether that was literal -*his discharge was during the winter*- or not, Mitchell highlights his friendship with Yeap, and how well Yeap was integrated into the ESP community.
 He is discharged as a 32 year old.

 ### {Settling Down Era}